bellackn/steamr/README.md

 }
 ```

-> 💡 Have a look at the crate's docs to see more examples.
+> 💡 You can find more examples on the crate's doc.rs pages.